ffund/ml-notebooks/notebooks/6-knn-voter-classification-2020-hw.md

 Binary features - features that can take on only two values - "count" toward either category.

 (If you decide to use the features I used above, they do "count" as part of the four.
 For example, you could use age, education, and two additional ordinal-encoded features, and race and three other one-hot-encoded features.)

+Furthermore, for full credit, you *must* have features that seem *useful* for each survey version.

 :::